navanchauhan/swift-chess-neo/README.md

 ### Move Generation

-SwiftChessNeo is capable of generating legal moves for the current player with full support for special moves such as en passant and castling.
+SwiftChessCore is capable of generating legal moves for the current player with full support for special moves such as en passant and castling.

 - `availableMoves()` will return all moves currently available.